Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

     Figure 8: dependence of batch1 porosity on the assigned luminance

 Therefore, luminance of images should be carefully assigned to realistically estimate porosity with minimum error.
 Fig 9 further illuminates dependence of image analysis on the assigned threshold.
 In this figure, the exact porosities of images found from ImageJ software are compared with those estimated by EDA.
-This comparison reveals that as long as the luminance is limited to 10, calculated porosities remain stable and accurate for both batches, while exceeding this limits results in over estimatetion of porosites.
+This comparison reveals that as long as the luminance is limited to 10, calculated porosities remain stable and accurate for both batches, while exceeding this limit results in over estimation of porosities.

 <img src ="images/fig9.JPG" width =1400>